Our Lady Help of Christians Historic District (Newton, Massachusetts)

-Our Lady Help of Christians Historic District encompasses a complex of Roman Catholic religious buildings in the Nonantum village of Newton, Massachusetts.
-It includes four fine examples of brick Gothic Revival architecture: the church, convent, and rectory, as well as Trinity Catholic High School.
+Our Lady Help of Christians Historic District encompasses a complex of Catholic buildings in the Nonantum village of Newton, Massachusetts.
+It includes four examples of brick Gothic Revival architecture: the church, convent, and rectory, as well as Trinity Catholic High School.
 The first three buildings were designed by noted ecclesiastical architect James Murphy, and were built between 1873 and 1890.
-The high school building was built in 1924, also in the Gothic Revival style.
+The high school was built in 1924, also in the Gothic Revival style.
 The district was added to the National Register of Historic Places in 1986.

 Description and history

 Our Lady Help of Christians is located on a large parcel at the northwest corner of Washington and Adams Streets, just north of the Massachusetts Turnpike.
 The church is located nearest this corner, oriented south toward Washington Street.
 The rectory is located to its west, and the convent to its north.
 The school complex extends northward from Washington Street, to the left of the rectory and behind the convent, with the 1924 high school building at the front, and a 1960 elementary school at the rear.